Ubuntu Considering an HTML5-Based OS Installer - Slashdot

 Re: Self-Appointed Benevolent Dictator for Life (Score:1)

+If you're talking about the government or the mafia coming in and putting a gun to his head demanding he cede control, then you were a fucking waste of finger tendon lifespan, and I hope you drown in vomit.

+It's only by the self restraint of others that you haven't been buried

-Cue to complain about JS (Score:1)
+Cue to complain about JS (Score:3, Insightful)

 How about an installer with some added features?
-(Score:3)
+(Score:5, Interesting)

 Debian/Ubuntu's apt system has been good over the years, since it doesn't have the "rpm hell" RedHat based distributions have, especially if one has multiple repositories.